 - 1. Violation of published college policies, rules, or regulations; - 2.
 Violation of federal, state, or local law; - 3.
-Use, possession, sale, or distribution of narcotic or other controlled substances or purported controlled substances except as expressly permitted by law and college regulations; - 4.
+Use, possession, sale, or distribution of narcotic or other controlled substances or

+- purported controlled substances except as expressly permitted by law and college regulations; - 4.
 Public intoxication or the use, possession, sale, or distribution of alcoholic beverages, except as expressly permitted by the law and college regulations; - 5.
-Possession of firearms, explosives, other weapons, or dangerous chemicals on college premises (including in vehicles) except as authorized by the college.
+Possession of firearms, explosives, other weapons, or dangerous chemicals on college premises (including in vehicles) except as authorized by the college for instructional, maintenance, or law enforcement purposes;